Al Basrah Al Qadimah Basra, Iraq Travel Guide

 The Mesopotamian Marshes feature as Basra's prime natural escape.

 Mesopotamian Marshes (Al-Ahwar): This UNESCO World Heritage site is recognized for its ecological and cultural significance.
-It includes boat tours, birdwatching, and interactions with the culture with Marsh Arabs.
+It contains boat tours, birdwatching, and communications with the society with Marsh Arabs.

 Nature's calendar in Basra offers specific events that enrich a visit.